zzzprojects/learn-orm/tutorials/dapper-rainbow/environment-setup.md

 <img src="images/setup-7.png" alt="Dapper installed successfully">

-Once **Dapper.Rainbow** has been successfully installed, we also need to install [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient) NuGet package.
+Once **Dapper.Rainbow** has been successfully installed.
+We also need to install [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient) NuGet package.

-You are now ready to start your application and the first step is to create a new class and that will be derived from the `Database` class.
+You are now ready to start your application, and the first step is to create a new class that will be derived from the `Database` class.

 ```csharp
 using Dapper;